 AN EXPERIENCED RUSSOPHOBE

-On the website of ‘The Foreign Policy Center’, in the section ‘Team’ Craig Oliphant is mentioned as a senior adviser under whose support works the whole structure of the think-tank, including both scientific workers and political councils of the organization.
+On the website of ‘The Foreign Policy Center’, in the‘Team’ Craig Oliphant is mentioned as a senior adviser under whose support works the whole structure of the think-tank, including both scientific workers and political councils of the organization.

 Forth, the initiative calls for permanent guaranties of Ukraine’s ‘non-bloc status’.
 Such constrains on Ukraine’s security relationships – including those established under NATO’s Partnership for Peace and the 1997 NATO-Ukraine Distinctive Partnership – are a serious infringement of national sovereignty.
 They would also give the impression of rewarding the Putin regime for its outrageous actions, and this, too, is wholly unacceptable’.